kranthiyelaboina/Trovo/README.md

 # Trovo

 Trovo is an **intelligent credit card reward point optimizer** designed to unify and streamline reward points from multiple banks, ensuring users maximize their redemption options.
-Developed as part of the **HackHInII 2025** event under the "PointsPAL: Revolutionizing Credit Card Rewards Redemption" project, Trovo addresses the significant issue of unredeemed rewards in India, where over ₹12,500 crores worth of credit card points expire annually.
+Developed as part of the **HackHInII 2025** event under the "Trovo: Revolutionizing Credit Card Rewards Redemption" project, Trovo addresses the significant issue of unredeemed rewards in India, where over ₹12,500 crores worth of credit card points expire annually.
 This platform provides a centralized solution to manage, track, and optimize reward points, transforming forgotten points into financial freedom.

 ---